Signet Rings: Making your mark.

 I produce stampings and machine engraving (with a panto-graph), I have even tried hand engraving and have had some passable results, but this is a skill that I hold in very high regard.
 Apprentices used to spend years engraving circles in copper sheets before they were allowed to engrave their first letter.
 That is dedication.
 If you want initials on a signet ring, hand engraving is what I would recommend.

 Seal and Sight Engraving are different things again.
 Sight engraving is hand engraving a picture.
-The most usual form is a family crest, a small part of the family coat of arms engraved as a picture on a ring, but it could be pretty much anything..
-It doesn't have to be a crest, I recently had a Pelican engraved as it was the state bird of Louisiana and the client was very proud of their home (See left).
+The most usual form is a family crest, a small part of the family coat of arms engraved as a picture on a ring, but it could be pretty much anything.
+It doesn't have to be a crest, I recently had a Pelican engraved as it was the state bird of Louisiana and the client was very proud of their home (See right).

 Seal engraving is most usually a family crest, but this is a much more complex engraving style.
 It is much deeper and carved out in reverse.
 Why in reverse?
 The origins of seal engraving is so that the engraving can be used to leave an impression in sealing wax as a way on sealing or signing a document.
 It would be pretty embarrassing if the recipient of the document couldn't read the seal as it was the wrong way around.
 There has been a trend in recent years to engrave "seal for show" a seal engraving that is the right way round (unless you make an impression), it's not something I like as I think it removes a little of the intrigue.